appleyapple/FreeMarket/README.md

-# definitely-not-account-sharing
+# Digital store

 **Description**

-Proof-of-concept of a browser-based platform for users to share accounts in limited quantities for a specified amount of time in exchange for Ethereum.
+Proof-of-concept of a browser-based platform for users to share digital goods/services in limited quantities in exchange for Ethereum.

 **Primary goals**

  - Create React.js components for common features such as wallet connection, general user/UI information, etc. for future use
  - Solidity contract to administrate app features securely and robustly
- - Well-documented testing environment

 **Features TBD**